 About IPC10 – the 2011 International Permaculture Conference

 The 10th International Permaculture Conference and Convergence (IPC 10) will be held in Jordan across September of 2011.
 Traditionally IPCs are held every two years and switch between continents.
-Past host sites have been Australia, USA, New Zealand, Nepal, Scandinavia, Croatia and Brazil.
+Past host sites have been Australia, the USA, New Zealand, Nepal, Scandinavia, Croatia, and Brazil.
 The last IPC, IPC9, was held in Malawi, Africa, in 2009.